(a hashtag in search of stories)

 abstract quiescent scroll

-#yekshab will be an ongoing, participatory, cumulative, part-public, part-performative literary work. #yekshab stands for a type of openness.
+#yekshab is an ongoing, participatory, cumulative, part-public, part-performative literary work. #yekshab stands for a type of openness.
 It stands for expansions.
 It stands for fluidity and multivectorial participation.
 A regeneration of our relationship with the world.
 And in the process, it reinvents and fashions newness in a range of literary realms.
 A literary work.
 A literary epic, maybe.
 Participatory.
 Cumulative.
 An epic scroll.
 (Or… (Or: is it all just a hallucination… All just poetic delirium… The fragile articulation of the attempt at constructing a tale… Maybe only this… A printed page.
 Ghosted digital hashtags… Empty and unpopulated… Only this.
 Only: this.
 And nothing else, really.
 And nothing else… #yekshab.))
 A distributed abstract scroll.
 A fun, crazy, necessary—necessary!—multimodal multithreaded, possible, quiescent, abstract scroll. #yekshab.

 A thousand tellers.